 Having a business accountant means it’s their job to deal with all the technical jargon – not yours!
-But it’s always beneficial to have an idea of the key terms being thrown around so you can communicate better with your tax advisor and better understand the processes in place.
+But it’s always beneficial to have an idea of the key tax terms being thrown around so you can communicate better with your accountant and better understand the processes in place.

 APRA – Australian Prudential Regulatory Authority

 The Australian Prudential Regulation Authority (APRA) is a statutory authority of the Australian Government and the prudential regulator of the Australian financial services industry.

 PAYGW – Pay As You Go Tax Withholding